Spatially Constrained GAN for Face and Fashion Synthesis: Methodology

-We propose a segmentor network $S$ to provide spatial constraints in conditional image generation.
+\textbf{Segmentor Network. } We propose a segmentor network $S$ to provide spatial constraints in conditional image generation.
 Let $S(\cdot)$ be the mapping function. $S$ takes either real or generated image data as input and outputs the probabilities of pixel-wise semantic segmentation results of size ($H \times W \times n_s$). $S$ can be trained solely using $x$ with its corresponding $s$.
 When training the other networks SCGAN, the weights in $S$ can be fixed, and $S$ can still provide the gradient information to $G$.
 Training $S$ separately speeds up the model convergence and reduces the memory usage of the GPUs.
-However, in our experiment, training $S$ together with $G$ and $D$ leads to better visual quality.
-We will provide and discuss comparison results in Section \ref{section_train_together}.